Power Outlets in Korea: Do you Need an Adapter in 2025?

 What is the plug voltage in Korea?

-The standard voltage in Korea is 220 volts at 60 Hertz, and the outlet has two round holes.
-If you do not have a multi-voltage travel adapter, you may ask to take or purchase one from your hotel’s front desk.
+Korea uses a standard voltage of 220V at 60Hz, with outlets featuring two round holes.
+If you don’t have a multi-voltage travel adapter, you can often request or purchase one at your hotel’s front desk.

 Do I need A power adapter for Korea?